crisperdue/prooftoys-site/content/country-music.md

 {{% /preblock %}}

 If not press the "Clear Work" button.
 Select the `exists {x.
-Country x}` on the **left** side of the formula -- it is highlighted in red.
-Several options will show up as suggestions.
+Country x}` to the *left* of the `=>` in the formula (on the *first line*).
+It is highlighted in red.
+Several options will show in the "Basic" section of the menu as suggestions.
 Choose the one that uses the fact that:

 `forall {x. p x => q x} & exists p => exists  q`